 The unit of work between data redistribution stages in a parallel query.

 dense grouping key

-A key that represents all grouping keys whose grouping columns come from a particular fact table or dimension.
+A key that represents all grouping keys whose grouping columns come from a specific fact table or dimension.

 dense join key